ahs2202/cressp/README.md

 ## Tutorial

-Download the proteome of SARS-CoV-2 from UniProt ([UP000464024](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Viruses/UP000464024/UP000464024_2697049.fasta.gz)) as a FASTA sequence
+1) Download the proteome of SARS-CoV-2 from UniProt ([UP000464024](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Viruses/UP000464024/UP000464024_2697049.fasta.gz)) as a FASTA sequence.

-run CRESSP with the following command will do the following tasks:

-1. Search SARS-CoV-2 protein sequences with human protein sequences with BLASTP and HMMER3, and
-2. Align SARS-CoV-2 protein sequences against known or predicted protein structures from the [RCSB-PDB](https://www.rcsb.org/) database and the [SWISS-MODEL Repository](https://swissmodel.expasy.org/repository).
-3. Predict structural properties (surface accessibility and secondary structure) of protein residues not covered by the protein structure databases using Deep Neural Network (DNN) models trained on the protein structure databases.
-4. Calculate similarity scores based on estimated structural properties of SARS-CoV-2 proteins and (pre-computed) structural properties of human proteins
+2) Run CRESSP with the following command.
+(CRESSP can be also used as a python package)

 ```bash
     cressp -t UP000464024_2697049.fasta.gz --flag_use_HMM_search --float_thres_e_value 5e-2 --cpu 2